-Restrictions on the sale of coal and wet wood in England are taken account of in the projections through the following approach:
+Restrictions on the use of coal and wet wood in England are taken account of in the projections through the following approach:

-- The England share of coal and wet wood are estimated using the 2022 release of the Devolved Administration (DA) inventories output (the DA inventories are not published until the summer each year, after the projections) - All England coal use is transposed into solid smokeless fuel use (100% compliance of the ban) from 2022 - England wet wood activity is transferred into dry and seasoned wood activity, depending on split of activity in the latest inventory year.
-This ban is assumed to achieve a 65% compliance rate (in terms of quantity of wet wood burned) by 2025, and a 70% compliance rate by 2030.
+- The England share of coal and wet wood are estimated using the 2024 release (NAEI2022) of the GHG Devolved Administration (DA) inventories output (the GHG DA inventories are not published until June of each year, with AQ DA inventories published in September, after the projections). - All England coal use is transposed into solid smokeless fuel use (100% compliance of the ban) from the first projected year; the ban came into force in 2022, however there is a need for the inventory to align to DUKES in the historic time series. - England wet wood activity is transferred into dry and seasoned wood activity, depending on split of activity in the latest inventory year.
+This ban is assumed to achieve a 65% compliance rate by 2025, and a 70% compliance rate by 2030.
 Beyond 2030, no further change in compliance is assumed.